gavinhoward/bc/README.md

 ## Prerequisites

-This `bc` only requires a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.
+This `bc` only requires a C99-compatible compiler and a (mostly) POSIX 2008-compatible system with the XSI (X/Open System Interfaces) option group.

-It requires a C99 compiler, which POSIX 2008 requires as `c99`, and its build system uses only POSIX `sh` and POSIX 2008 utilities.
+Since POSIX 2008 with XSI requires the existence of a C99 compiler as `c99`, any POSIX and XSI-compatible system will have everything needed.

+Systems that are known to work:

+* Linux
+* FreeBSD

+Please submit bug reports if this `bc` does not build out of the box on other systems.

 ## Build